Shaun L. McKay, Ed.D.

 BiographyDr.
-Shaun L. McKay is the President of Suffolk County Community College (SCCC), the largest community college in the State of New York.
+Shaun L. McKay is the President of Suffolk County Community College (SCCC), the largest community college in the State of New York (SUNY) system.
 SCCC is a comprehensive publicly-supported, two-year, open enrollment institution, with campuses in Selden, Riverhead and Brentwood, and downtown centers in Sayville and Riverhead.
-The College has a current enrollment of over 26,000 credit students and 10,000 continuing education students.
+The College has a current enrollment of over 26,500 credit students and 10,000 continuing education students.

 Prior to his current position, Dr. McKay served as Interim Executive Vice President for the College.
 In that role, he was the College's chief operating officer, with authority and responsibility for the planning, policy development, implementation and assessment of the College’s programs and services.
 Dr. McKay joined the College in 2005 as the Executive Dean for the Michael J. Grant Campus in Brentwood.